Waikato/meka/trunk/README.txt

 	* AUPRC and AUROC are added as evaluation metrics

+	* It is easier now to add functionality to result history objects.

+		The Classify tab now automatically discovers its result history plugins at runtime.
+		These have to be derived from "meka.gui.explorer.classify.AbstractClassifyResultHistoryPlugin" and placed in the "meka.gui.explorer.classify" package.
+		The current functionality (show graph, save graph and save model) are using this architecture

 	* The Explorer tabs are now plugins and get discovered dynamically at runtime.

 		This makes it easy for other people to add more tabs (i.e., meka packages), simply derived from